 Gandaki Zone, north Gorkha district, Bihi VDC, Dyang, Rana, Bihi, Ghap, Chak, Kwak, and Krak villages.

 Some Tibetan religious books translated into Kuke by priests.
 Home, friends; mixed use: Work.
 All ages.
 Positive attitudes.
-Minimal bilingual proficiency in Bihi village in Tibetan [bod] and Nepali [npi].
-Nepali used to communicate with Northern [ghh] and Southern [ghe] Ghale speakers.
+Speakers in Bihi village have minimal bilingual proficiency in Tibetan [bod].
+Minimal proficiency in Bihi village in Nepali [npi].
+Nepali used to communicate with Northern [ghh] and Southern Ghale [ghe] speakers.
 Many are bilingual in Nubri [kte].
 Nubri is used since many Nubri speakers do not use Kuke.

 Referred to as thieves’ language, a mixture of nearby languages.
-Buddhist (Lamaist), Hindu, Christian.
+Buddhist (Lamaist), Hindu.